hullmann/multiagent-DDPG/README.md

 # Deep Reinforcement Learning Udacity Nanodegree
 ## Project 3: Collaboration and Competition

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+The [Unity ML-Agents toolkit](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md) contains the [Tennis Environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) in which two tennis rackets keep the ball in the game by bouncing it over the net.

-The [Unity ML-Agents toolkit](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md) contains the [Reacher Environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) in which double-jointed arms have to move to target locations (see [video](https://www.youtube.com/watch?v=2N9EoF6pQyE)).
+In the [Collaboration and Competition Project](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet) in the [Deep Reinforcement Learning Udacity Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), the Tennis environment has been slightly adapted by Udacity, so there might be differences to the original environment.

 [//]: # (Image References)